shrey-004/ML_with_Graph_Proejct/README.md

 ---

-## 9. Challenges & Risks

-* **Large-scale data:** DBLP and arXiv networks may contain millions of nodes and edges.

-  * *Mitigation:* Use sampling techniques or focus on specific subfields.
-* **Cold-start problem:** New authors with limited data may be difficult to predict.

-  * *Mitigation:* Incorporate textual features from papers.
-* **Model complexity:** Training advanced GNNs may be resource-intensive.

-  * *Mitigation:* Optimize using GPU acceleration and efficient libraries.
+## 6. Future Plans

+We plan to extend the network into a **heterogeneous graph** of authors and papers, where papers include **Word2Vec embeddings** of their titles and introductions.
+This will allow the model to suggest not only new collaborators but also **relevant papers for an author’s research interests**.

+Further, **hyperparameters** will enable controlling link predictions—such as focusing on **specific subgraphs** (e.g., by region or field) or restricting predictions to localized neighborhoods for more fine-grained recommendations.

 ---

-## 10. References
+## 7. References

 1. Liben-Nowell, D., & Kleinberg, J. (2007).
-The link-prediction problem for social networks. *Journal of the American Society for Information Science and Technology*.
+The link-prediction problem for social networks. *JASIST*.
 2. Grover, A., & Leskovec, J. (2016).
 Node2Vec: Scalable Feature Learning for Networks. *KDD*.
 3. Kipf, T. N., & Welling, M. (2016).
 Variational Graph Auto-Encoders. *arXiv:1611.07308*.
 4. Hamilton, W., Ying, Z., & Leskovec, J. (2017).
 Inductive Representation Learning on Large Graphs. *NeurIPS*.

 ---